brianshumate/rover/README.md

     vault      Execute Vault related commands and store output
 ```

-Otherwise, you can consult the [Go documentation for the Go tools](https://golang.org/doc/install#install) for you particular platform, and _go_ from there!
+Otherwise, you can consult the [Go documentation for the Go tools](https://golang.org/doc/install#install) for your particular platform, and _go_ from there!

 If you visit `$GOPATH/src/github/brianshumate/rover` you can build releases of the `rover` binary for different platforms by typing `make`.